Header Image 1

 Restorative approaches help to support and move on from negative behaviour; these restorative approaches include: family problem solving circles, solution focused interventions, restorative parental meetings which involve the wider family.

-It is essential to highlight, that we expect very few students to be doing anything other than enjoying school life and working well at The Marvell College.
+It is essential to highlight, that we expect very few pupils to be doing anything other than enjoying school life and working well at The Marvell College.
 As a result they will receive the rewards and benefits that go with such an approach.

-The Student Planner
+The Pupil Planner

 The planner should be signed on the previous week by a parent or carer and this will be checked by the Form Tutor each week.
 If the planner is not signed on the previous week the form tutor will issue a negative comment on the previous week.